confluentinc/examples/ccloud/docs/beginner-cloud.rst

       producer           | [2021-02-11 18:16:12,232] WARN [Producer clientId=producer-1] Received invalid metadata error in produce request on partition demo-topic-4-3 due to org.apache.kafka.common.errors.NetworkException: The server disconnected before a response was received..
 Going to request metadata update now (org.apache.kafka.clients.producer.internals.Sender)

-   Note that the logs validate our assumptions earlier that there was a network problem.
-The logs mentioned ``Error: NETWORK_EXCEPTION`` and ``server disconnected``.
+   Note that the logs validate provide a clear picture of what is going on--``Error: NETWORK_EXCEPTION`` and ``server disconnected``.
 This was entirely to be expected because the failure scenario we introduced blocked outgoing traffic to the broker's post.
+Looking at metrics alone won't always lead you directly to an answer but they are a quick way to see if things are working as expected.

 Resolve failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^